 In addition, he coached Ian McVey to his second consecutive All-America honor at the NCAA Championships in Winneconne, Wis., during the 2018 campaign.

-Maus and his coaching staff have also been named Women's Coaching Staff of the Year in 2010 and 2011 and Men's Coaching Staff of the Year in 2011, 2015, 2016 and 2017.
+Maus and his coaching staff have been named the OAC Women's Coaching Staff of the Year in 2010 and 2011 and the OAC Men's Coaching Staff of the Year in 2011, 2015, 2016, and 2017.

-Maus was a two-time OAC Champion in track and a two-time All-OAC honoree in cross country.
+Maus came to Ohio Northern from Heidelberg where he was a three-time Academic All-American in cross country and track & field.
+He was also a two-time OAC Champion in track and a two-time All-OAC honoree in cross country.

 He received his bachelor’s degree from Heidelberg in 2002 and his master’s degree at Bowling Green State University in 2005.

-Maus was part of the OAC Women’s Cross Country Coaching Staff of the Year in 2005, 2006 and 2008 and Men’s Cross Country Coaching Staff of the Year in 2007 and 2008.
+Maus was part of the OAC Women’s Cross Country Coaching Staff of the Year in 2005, 2006, and 2008 and Men’s Cross Country Coaching Staff of the Year in 2007 and 2008.

 He also serves as a lecturer in the business college at ONU.
 Maus is USATF Level I and Level II certified in distance and throws.

 He and his wife, Lindsey, live in Ada with their sons, Hayden and Jackson.